department-of-veterans-affairs/vagov-content/pages/life-insurance/sgli-online-enrollment.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="changes-effective">When will changes I’ve made in SOES be effective?
 <div id="changes-effective" class="usa-accordion-content">

-Changes to these parts of your SGLI coverage are effective as soon as you make the change in SOES:
+Changes made in SOES to these parts of your SGLI coverage are effective immediately:

 <ul>
   <li>Beneficiaries</li>